-- i.
-The use and animation of the ground level of buildings define the character and experience at street level.
-Creating a sense of pedestrianism that draws people along the street through a mix of animated and active uses encourages neighbourhood vitality, promotes walking, and creates porous and permeable buildings on all sides of the block. - ii.
-The façades of buildings facing public streets or open spaces should be varied in form and materials.
+- The use and animation of the ground level of buildings define the character and experience at street level.
+Creating a sense of pedestrianism that draws people along the street through a mix of animated and active uses encourages neighbourhood vitality, promotes walking, and creates porous and permeable buildings on all sides of the block. - The façades of buildings facing public streets or open spaces should be varied in form and materials.
 Multiple entrances and active grade related uses area encouraged.
 Building mass should be consistent along the length of the street.
-The ground floor of all buildings with commercial and retail uses should be highly transparent with a minimum 70% of this frontage to be glazed and transparent.
+The ground floor of all buildings with commercial and retail uses should be highly transparent with a minimum 70% of this frontage to be glazed and transparent. - Buildings located on arterial streets, or any retail street as indicated on Schedule D: Ground Floor Frontage Types shall be designed with multiple access points focussed on creating a more animated and active mixed-use edge. - All residential units located at grade must have a direct entrance from the street and have the characteristics of a front entrance.